mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 - $5,000*11 = 55,000$ lbs of soybean oil
 - $5,000*44 = 220,000$ lbs of soybean meal

 So the 1-1-1 spread does not represent equivalent quantities of soybeans, oil, and meal.
+It over hedges oil by 5,000 lbs and under hedges meal by 20,000 lbs.

 ### The 9-11-10 Spread